tsimps/midterm-project/README.md

 * [DONE] Figure out how to take out multiple routes and markers.
 Probably needs to rewrite markers and shapes are handled
 * [DONE] Figure out Slide 6 and write logic
 * [DONE] Figure out Slide 7 and write logic
+* [DONE] Add BSL/MFL to the map
+* [DONE] Add user option to the last two slides to take input on how many "best" and "worst" routes to show
+* [DONE] Change Broad & Olney slide to allow user to choose one of ~4 major transfer Nodes

 ## EXTENTIONS FOR FINAL
 * Integrate Chart.js features to display statics on stops/routes